CobaltFusion/DebugViewPP/README.md

 Build dependencies
 ------------------
+- WiX Toolset: install the latest binary from http://wixtoolset.org/
 - boost: read the install.sh in the boost archive
 - WTL and zip: decompress the archives and you're done